Optiwing logo

 First: You'll need a keyword research tool.
 I recommend using Ahrefs or SEMrush, but you can even use Google Search Console for free if you already have some impressions for your website.
 I'll give an example of that at the end.

 I'll be using SEMrush for this example, but the same concepts apply for using Ahrefs.
-You’ll also need a keyword clustering tool.
+You'll also need a keyword clustering tool.
 I'll be using Optiwing's keyword grouping tool which you can try for free.
+Optiwing also offers a Keyword Discovery tool that can help you find seed keywords if you don't have a third-party tool.

 Example One: Affiliate Marketing in The Snowboarding Industry